Mean values of arithmetic functions in short intervals and in arithmetic progressions in the large-degree limit: Introduction

-as long as $\limsup_{n \to \infty} \frac{h}{n}>\frac{1}{2}$. \end{cor} Not only is this corollary valid in a much wider range then \eqref{eq:FordShort}, it is an \emph{asymptotic result} and not an estimate.
+uniformly in $d$, as long as $\limsup_{n \to \infty} \frac{h}{n}>1/2$. \end{cor} Not only is this corollary valid in a much wider range than \eqref{eq:FordShort}, it is an \emph{asymptotic result} and not an estimate.
 In the integer setting, RH might help in improving the range where \eqref{eq:FordShort} holds, but it is not clear how to use it to establish an asymptotic formula.
 We raise the following \begin{question*} Assume $RH$.
 Do we have

 as $x$ tends to infinity? \end{question*} Our second example is Hooley's Delta function.
 In his study of Waring's problem, diophantine approximation and other problems \cite{hooley1979}, Hooley introduced the function